Motorworld’s newspaper № 31

 Brough Superior SS80 Special from the «Motorworld by V.Sheynov» collection

-In addition, Matchless released a sport model – X/R. It had an increased capacity of 26 h.p., an increased compression ratio (from 4.4:1 to 4.8:1) and nickel plated cylinders.
+In addition, Matchless released a sports model – X/R. It had an increased capacity of 26 h.p., an increased compression ratio (from 4.4:1 to 4.8:1), and nickel-plated cylinders.

-In 1930, the sport model was upgraded (it got chrome plated rims and an increased capacity) and got new designations – X/2 and X/R2.
-One year later, in 1931, sport models got X/3 and X/R3 prefixes.
+In 1930, the sport model was upgraded (it got chrome-plated rims and an increased capacity) and got new designations – X/2 and X/R2.
+One year later, in 1931, sports models got X/3 and X/R3 prefixes.
 These models had a petrol tank of a new type and a four-speed gearbox.

-Meanwhile, the Wall Street Crash of 1929 traveled halfway around the world and reached the Great Britain.
+Meanwhile, the Wall Street Crash of 1929 traveled halfway around the world and reached Great Britain.
 At that moment, Matchless has been actively promoting its new four-cylinder flagship, the Silver Hawk.
-Because of bad economic situation, the development of the V-twin family took backseat but didn’t stop.
+Because of the bad economic situation, the development of the V-twin family took a backseat but didn’t stop.

 Matchless Silver Hawk from the «Motorworld by V.Sheynov» collection

 A.J.S.
 35/2 from the «Motorworld by V.Sheynov» collection

 In 1931, Matchless bought one of its major competitors – A.J.S.
 The manufacturing of A.J.S. motorcycles was moved from Wolverhampton to London.
 After the merger, the first motorcycle phased out of production was the 1000 cc A.J.S.
 Model 2, but, by 1933, this machine has returned with a new 1000 cc V-twin similar to the X model’s.